Is a Correction Looming Ahead for The Toronto-Dominion Bank (TD)

-The Toronto-Dominion Bank (NYSE:TD) went down by -1.40% from its latest closing price compared to the recent 1-year high of $73.85.
-The company’s stock price has collected -3.39% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that Schwab Announces Pay Increase for Employees
+The Toronto-Dominion Bank (NYSE:TD) went up by 0.01% from its latest closing price compared to the recent 1-year high of $73.85.
+The company’s stock price has collected 0.64% of gains in the last five trading sessions.
+Press Release reported on 08/24/21 that /R E P E A T — Media Advisory – TD Bank Group to Release Third Quarter Financial Results/

 Is It Worth Investing in The Toronto-Dominion Bank (NYSE :TD) Right Now?